 Control Positioning Stages and Galvoscanners

-Polaris CAD/CAM may employ Infinite Field of View (IFOV) to combine motion of Galvoscanners and linear stages.
+Polaris CAD/CAM may employ Extended Field of View (EFOV) to combine motion of Galvoscanners and linear stages.
 Polaris CAD/CAM may control all of the hardware directly.

 Control Devices Via I/Os and Serial Port

 Hardware in the laser machine can be controlled via digital and analog I/O and serial port commands.
 Commands can be included to the recipes or added as special buttons in the user interface.
 Custom support for specific devices, such as laser sources, power meters may be requested.